GORGEOUS POSTS WITH GUTENBERG

 The columns feature in Gutenberg is still in the beta, or experimental, stage so it’s not that robust right now, but you can add two columns by clicking on the plus sign in upper left corner (add content block) and scrolling down to Layout Elements.
 Just click the columns element and 2 columns will be added to your page.
 Then click the plus sign to add either text or an image to your column.

-Step 5: Add link to text
+Step 5: Add link to text or Shop the Look widget

 This is nothing new in Gutenberg but most bloggers want to be able to add a link to text to link back to other sites or photo sources.
 To do this, simply highlight the text you want to add a link to, and click the little link icon that pops up.
 You can paste in your link and click apply.
 You can also specify if you want the link to open in a new window or now.